hashicorp/terraform-sentinel-policies/README.md

 We discuss these two modules together because they are essentially identical except for their use of the tfplan/v2 and tfstate/v2 imports.
 (But note that the tfplan-functions module has some filter functions that the tfstate-functions module does not.)

 Each of these modules has several types of functions:
-  * `find_resources` and `find_datasources` functions that find resources or data sources of a specific type.
+  * `resources` and `datasources` functions that find resources or data sources of a specific type.
 Note that the tfplan versions of these functions only find resources that are being created or changed and data sources that are being created, changed, or read.
-  * `find_resources_by_provider` and `find_datasources_by_provider` functions that find resources or data sources for a specific provider.
+  * `resources_by_provider` and `datasources_by_provider` functions that find resources or data sources for a specific provider.
 Note that the tfplan versions of these functions only find resources that are being created or changed and data sources that are being created, changed, or read.
 Also note that the string that should be passed to these functions varies between Terraform 0.12 and 0.13.
-  * `find_resources_being_destroyed` and `find_datasources_being_destroyed` function that find resources or data sources that are being destroyed but not re-created.
+  * `resources_being_destroyed` and `datasources_being_destroyed` function that find resources or data sources that are being destroyed but not re-created.
-  * The `find_blocks` function finds all blocks of a specific type in a single resource.
+  * The `blocks` function finds all blocks of a specific type in a single resource.
-  * `filter_*` functions that filter a collection of resources, data sources, or blocks to a sub-collection that violates some condition.
+  * `filter` functions that filter a collection of resources, data sources, or blocks to a sub-collection that violates some condition.
 (When we say resources below, we are including data sources which are really just read-only resources.)
 The filter functions all accept a collection of resource changes (for tfplan/v2) or resources (for tfstate/v2), an attribute, a value or a list of values, and a boolean, `prtmsg`, which can be `true` or `false` and indicates whether the filter function should print violation messages.
 The filter functions return a map consisting of 2 items:
     * `resources`: a map consisting of resource changes (for tfplan/v2) or resources (for tfstate/v2) or blocks that violate a condition.
     * `messages`: a map of violation messages associated with the resource changes, resources, or blocks.
   Note that both the `resources` and `messages` collections are indexed by the address of the resources, so they will have the same order and length.
 The filter functions all call the `evaluate_attribute` function to evaluate attributes of resources even if nested deep within them.
 After calling a filter function and assigning the results to a variable like `violatingResources`, you can test if there are any violations with this condition: `length(violatingResources["messages"]) is 0`.